 As a mother, I knew, that at some point I would have to have the periods and puberty conversation with my daughter.
 I just didn’t expect it to be when she was 10.

-My daughter is a very independent child, straight A student, a perfectionist, and mature for her age.
-She doesn’t like anything sugar coated.
+My daughter is a very independent child, straight-A student, a perfectionist, and mature for her age.
+She doesn’t like anything sugar-coated.
 She holds nothing back.
 All she wants is honesty.
 I’m so proud of her and I love that she’s so independent.
-Some days though, I do wish the clock would stop and she would still be that little girl in pony tails and dresses.
+Some days though, I do wish the clock would stop and she would still be that little girl in ponytails and dresses.
 There are some things, like most children, that she is nervous to talk about.
-One of these things were the changes her body and how she was all of a sudden feeling.
+One of these things was the changes in her body and how she was all of a sudden feeling.

 I remember being at the age